slateci/slateci.github.io/_posts/2021-08-12-open-ondemand-desktop.md

 ## Prerequisites

-This tutorial requires that you have completed the basic deployment tutorial [here](https://slateci.io/blog/slate-open-ondemand.html), and that you are able to create an instance of Open OnDemand using SLATE and log in using the web portal.
+This tutorial requires that you can install a basic OnDemand instance using SLATE as described [here](https://slateci.io/blog/slate-open-ondemand.html).

 It is assumed that you already have access to a SLATE-registered Kubernetes cluster, and that you have installed and configured the SLATE command line interface.
 If not, instructions can be found at [SLATE Quickstart](https://slateci.io/docs/quickstart/).

-The remote desktop application requires that NFS, hostbased authentication, and autofs (optional) can be implemented on the cluster you are installing on.
+The remote desktop application requires that hostBased authentication and NFS/autofs can be implemented on the cluster you are installing on.
 More information about hostbased authentication can be found [here](https://arc.liv.ac.uk/SGE/howto/hostbased-ssh.html).
 Information on NFS and autofs can be found [here](https://linux.die.net/man/5/nfs) and [here](https://linux.die.net/man/5/autofs).